Sr. QA Automation Engineer at a manufacturing company with 11-50 employees

 Use case: Take a photo of an object that appears momentarily to use in your script.

-- It is often more practical to snap a quick iPhone photo of these objects and use it to continue developing your AI script.
+It is often more practical to snap a quick iPhone photo of transient objects and use it to continue developing your AI script, rather than trying to use a regular screenshot.

 4. Test Generation from Teams or Remote Meeting